igniterealtime/REST-API-Client/README.md

 REST API Client is an Java based Client for the [Openfire][1] [REST API Plugin][2] which provides the ability to manage Openfire instance by sending an REST/HTTP request to the server.

-## Feature list
-REST API Client cover all available REST API plugin features.

-* [X] Get overview over all or specific user and to create, update or delete a user
-* [X] Get overview over all or specific chat room and to create, update or delete a chat room
-* [X] Get overview over all or specific user sessions
-* [X] Get all participants of a specified room
-* [X] Get overview over all or specific group and to create, update or delete a group
-* [X] Get overview over all user roster entries and to add, update or delete a roster entry
-* [X] Add user to a group
-* [X] Remove user from a group
-* [X] Close all user sessions
-* [X] Lockout or unlock the user (enable / disable)
-* [X] Get overview over all or specific system properties and to create, update or delete system property

 ## Repository
 The project is available through the central Maven Repository
 #### Maven